 Speaking of the weather, we’ve really been teased by some comfortable temperatures only to wake up on the last Saturday of March to find it was 17-degrees out.
 Ugh.

 Nicer weather is on the way, and with that I’ve been incorporating more speed work into my runs.
 Recently, most of my shorter runs during the week are done at race pace.
 Some are tempo runs done faster than race pace.
 The long runs on the weekends are at about 30 seconds to one minute slower pace than my planned race pace.
 Although, I did a 16-miler at 15 seconds faster than race pace this past weekend.
 I felt really good and strong, so it gives me confidence that my training is paying off.

 That includes the strength training at UPMC.
-Dr. Wright has been mixing up the workouts so that we don’t get too used to any one exercise.
+They have been mixing up the workouts so that we don’t get too used to any one exercise.
 They’ve also been increasing in intensity with fun stuff like sprinting 15 yards and jumping 10 times up and down the field, towing around a weighted sled, and monster walking.

 One of the ways I treat myself is visiting a massage therapist every few weeks.
 On her advice I’ve been using my foam roller to keep the knots out of my muscles, especially my quads, calves, and glutes.
 It hurts so good!